pooyaalavian/neural-simulation/readme.md

 ```
 2. Open the folder in VS Code.
 3. Open VS Code terminal in this folder.
 4. Create a new python virtual env for this project.
-It must by python 3, recommended python 3.10.
+It must by python 3, recommended python 3.10 or higher (check with `python --version`).
 ```bash
 python -m venv venv
                ~~~~